Grants in EU countries

 Please note (!): Before you start the steps below, you must have an HZ internship agreement drawn up and signed via OnStage (this is arranged by The Work Zone).

-Please note (!): You must apply for the Erasmus+ grant at least four weeks before the start of your internship.
+You apply for the Erasmus+ grant at least two weeks before the start of your internship.
 If you submit your application later, it will not be processed.

 1.1 Fill in the Erasmus+ Learning Agreement for traineeships.

-We advise you to do this at least two months before the start of your internship.
+We advise you to do this at least two months before the start of your internship, as it can sometimes take a while for the document to be signed by all three parties.
 Read the guidelines to see how to fill in the agreement correctly.

 As part of the agreement, you must write a monitoring and evaluation plan.
 Please refer to the examples we have provided.

-A medical certificate or other valid health declaration.
+• For students with a disability or health related challenges: A medical certificate or another valid health declaration.

-If it is not possible to meet the specified documentary requirements, a Request Form for the top-up may suffice.
-In that case, (1) a statement must be provided explaining why the documentary requirements cannot be met, and (2) the HZ Erasmus coordinator must co-sign the statement.
+• If it is not possible to meet the specified documentary requirements, a Request Form for the Erasmus+ Top-up may be accepted instead.
+In that case: (1) a statement must be provided explaining why the documentary requirements cannot be met, and (2) the HZ Erasmus Coordinator must co-sign this statement.

 Awarding your grant

-After you have completed the above steps, we will process your application.
-You will receive an email from Osiris stating whether you have been awarded the grant or not.
+You can read about the awarding process in the document Information and Procedures Erasmus+ 2026–2027.
+You will receive an email stating whether you have been awarded the grant or not.
 If you receive the provisional award email, it will also include your personalized Erasmus+ Grant Agreement.

-If you indicated in your application that you will travel to your destination in an environmentally friendly/green way (for example, by public transport or carpooling), you must also complete the Declaration on Honour and upload it in Osiris.
+If you indicated that you will be traveling to your destination in an environmentally friendly (green) way (for example, by public transport or carpooling) you must complete the Declaration on Honour.

 See 'At the end of your internship' for the steps you need to follow to receive the remaining 30% of your grant.